You pay for things every day. But the value of every transaction isn't returned immediately. Your return on investment will almost never be immediate.

 It's also valuable to calculate the average payback period for a group of customers acquired in a certain period of time, such as a quarter or a month.
-To calculate payback period of customers acquired in one quarter, divide the sales and marketing spend from the previous quarter by the difference in subscription revenues between the two quarters.
 This will give you the number of quarters it takes to earn back the acquisition spend.

 How do you break down the variables used to calculate payback period?

 The sales and marketing spend for Quarter 1 includes all of the costs to acquire the new customers for Quarter 2.
 The difference in subscription revenue between the two quarters is the amount of new revenue that the acquired customers added in Quarter 2.